netceteragroup/esa-ciop-sandbox-image-proto/README.md

 * All files and communication to be encrypted
 * Images to be immutable (read-only and re-created if changes are desired)
-* Limited writeable files are remote mounted via (user-space encrypted) NFS
+* Limited writable files are remote mounted via (user-space encrypted) NFS

-The base (RedHat-based Scientifix Linux) images and their cloud support were configured/created using the apparently-now-deprecated open source boxgrinder appliance creaton tool, together with these highly customized scripts.
+The base (RedHat-based Scientific Linux) images and their cloud support were configured/created using the apparently-now-deprecated open source boxgrinder appliance creation tool, together with these highly customized scripts.
 VirtualBox is used for local development of these image creation scripts.
 Then the images are re-generated for specific deployment on a particular cloud provider.

 * [ESA](http://esa.int)
 * [ESA's Earth Observation CIOP project](http://ciop.eo.esa.int)